MicrosoftDocs/sql-docs/docs/azure-data-studio/notebooks/parameterize-papermill.md

 ## Install and set up Papermill in Azure Data Studio

-The steps in this section all run inside an Azure Data Studio notebook.
+All the steps in this section run inside an Azure Data Studio notebook.

 1. Create a new notebook.
 Change **Kernel** to **Python 3**: